 Agriculture Is Symbiotic

-Eastern Oregon reported working 200 or more days off the farm in 2012.
-This is likely because 70 percent of the region’s farms reported total sales of less than $50,000 and 61 percent reported sales of less than $25,000.
+Eastern Oregon reported working 200 or more days off the farm in 2017.
+This is likely because 70 percent of the region’s farms reported total sales of less than $50,000 and 64 percent reported sales of less than $25,000.

 Agriculture Nourishes the Region